Choosing the right hobby is the first big decision when building a hobby website.

 Maybe, but I would still be cautious.

-That gives the idea more breathing space.
+That gives the idea more room to breathe.

 The lesson is simple: